 Mojo

 Mojo is a relatively new language.
-For example, I’m currently using version 0.25.6.0, which is the latest on Arch Linux.
+For example, I’m currently using version 0.26.1.0, which is the latest on Arch Linux.
 The standard library is open source, but the compiler not yet.
 Its syntax is similar to Python and programs can be compiled to run on any hardware, including GPUs.
-The program, as expected, is rather straightforward:
+As for the program, I could have used the very same source code, but instead I opted for a Mojo optimization:

 import random